Invalid Date · blog

 Who are your nearest and dearest?
 Research shows that we mimic the behaviour of our closest friends and adopt a lot of the same habits, so ensure you’re surrounding yourself with the right people.
 The ones whose habits you admire (at least mostly!)

 If you want to expand your circle of friends, get proactive.
 What are your passions?
 What do you love doing?
 Reading?
 Find a book club.
 Running?
 Try Park Run.
 Cooking?
-Hop along to a cooking class.
+Book a cooking class.

 3. Give a little every day

-In all five blue zones cultures, social connectedness is ingrained into the culture.
-While Okinawans have moais whom they try to check in with daily, Sardinians meet with friends each evening for happy hours and Adventists host weekly meals with their congregations.
+In all five blue zones cultures, social connection is ingrained into the culture.
+While Okinawans have moais whom they try to check in with daily.
 By finding the right tribe and being generous with your time and energy, you’ll not only add years to your life, but you’ll enjoy your time here just a little more.

 Related insights & resources